Switching Biologics for Ankylosing Spondylitis

 Another study showed that people who switched biologics for AS needed more healthcare.
 They went to the doctor more often.
 They also made more trips to the emergency department.1

 The outcome from switching biologics varies from person to person.
 Some respond better when they shift from an older to a newer biologic.
-Choosing the right biologic is key.
-Starting the new biologic as soon as you can after stopping the last one can also have better results.4
+Choosing the right biologic is so important for symptom control, but it can be hard to find one that works just right.
+Starting the new biologic as soon as you can after stopping the last one can also have better results and less side effects.4

 Is switching biologics costly?

 Switching biologics can cost you more.
-You may lose money if you switch before you finish a biologic for which you already paid.
+There's a chance you could lose money if you switch before you finish a biologic for which you already paid.
 And you will incur the costs of paying for something new.2

-If you have AxSpA, starting with a biologic, you can continue long-term is best.
+If you have AxSpA, starting with a biologic that you can continue long-term is best, though we know that can be difficult to find and things can change.
 Talk to your doctor about which biologic to take first.
 Your doctor can also help if you want to switch biologics for some reason.
 They can review your health history and suggest which other treatments might work well for you.